mgeisler/textwrap/README.md

 The `term_size` feature has been replaced by `terminal_size`.
 The API is unchanged, it is just the name of the Cargo feature that changed.

+The `hyphenation` feature now only embeds the hyphenation patterns for US-English.
+This slims down the dependency.

 * Fixed [#177][issue-177]: Update examples to the 2018 edition.